openstack-archive/sahara/doc/source/userdoc/upgrade.guide.rst

 Sahara requires policy configuration
 ++++++++++++++++++++++++++++++++++++

-Starting from Kilo Sahara requires policy configuration provided.
-Place ``policy.json`` file near Sahara configuration file or specify ``policy_file`` parameter.
-For details see :ref:`policy section in configuration guide <policy-configuration-label>`.
+Sahara now requires a policy configuration file.
+The ``policy.json`` file should be placed in the same directory as the sahara configuration file or specified using the ``policy_file`` parameter.
+For more details about the policy file please see the
+:ref:`policy section in the configuration guide <policy-configuration-label>`.